vassar-robotics/feetech-servo-sdk/dev-example/README.md

 This directory contains the official example code from Feetech for their servo SDK.
 These examples are included for development reference but are **NOT** part of the `vassar-feetech-servo-sdk` package.

+**Source**: These examples are adapted from the official Feetech repository: https://gitee.com/ftservo/FTServo_Python

 ## Purpose

 - Reference implementation examples from Feetech